NUMERICAL AND STATISTICAL METHODS - 2024/5

 Summative assessment

-The summative assessment for this module consists of two coursework assignment and an exam.
-In the first coursework assignment, students demonstrate fundamental programming skills in MATLAB, including the use of functions, variable, matrix and vector data structures, control structures and plotting (learning outcomes 003 and 005).
-In the second coursework, students apply their programming skills to implement a numerical method that they have independently researched (learning outcomes 004 and 005).
-The end-of-semester exam assesses the element of theoretical understanding of numerical and statistical methods (learning outcomes 001 and 002).
+The summative assessment for this module consists of a class test and an exam.
+In the class test, students demonstrate programming skills in MATLAB, including the use of functions, variables, matrix and vector data structures, control structures and plotting (learning outcomes 3, 4 and 5).
+The end-of-semester exam assesses the element of theoretical understanding of numerical and statistical methods (learning outcomes 1 and 2).

 Formative assessment and feedback